 The nearest subway is Canal Street; it’s a couple of minutes’ walk where Canal Street meets Varick Street.
 From there, the 1 line runs directly to and from Penn station, the humongous regional train station.
 The magical Grand Central Terminal, on the other side of Manhattan, is a destination in itself, regardless of whether you’re taking a train upstate or not.

-Driving in New York is best left to the professionals, but if you do arrive in your own wagon, the hotel provides valet parking for $55 a night.
+Driving in New York is best left to the professionals, but if you do arrive in your own wagon, the hotel provides valet parking for $59 a night for regular cars and $69 a night for SUV's.

 Worth getting out of bed for